 Component Software.
 Where is it going?

-By observing the trends of his day the author was able to easily predict the direction of future progression.
+Whatson observed the trends of his day and attempted to predict the direction of future progression.
 However, he had no way of predicting details or gauging the rate at which that progression would advance.

-Similarly, in this essay I shall examine the trends of today, and then reflect on how they can be used to predict the trends of the future.
+Similarly, in this essay we will examine the trends of today, and then reflect on how they can be used to predict the trends of the future.
 Sudipto Ghosh [Ghosh02] stated that “all future software systems will be developed from components”.
-I will look at this and other opinions on the future of component systems.
-Finally I will reflect on the cost efficiency of component software in its different incarnations.
+We’ll look at this and other opinions on the future of component systems and how they affect the cost efficiency of software projects.

 The Future of Components lies in Reuse

 Component software today is about two simple concepts, reuse and composition.
 Re-use is a regular topic of conversation between software engineers.
 We often discuss the merits of abstracting a class so that it can be packaged or wrapped, allowing customers to utilise its functionality directly.
 However in other branches of engineering you would find little discussion on this or related topics.
 This is not because reuse is specific to Software Engineering.
 On the contrary, engineers are expert in selecting and reusing appropriate components in their work.
 It is the fact that reuse is so commonplace in engineering that makes it, for them, an uncontroversial topic.

 Engineers are taught, from their very first lectures, the art of balancing the trade-offs of different components when selecting the most appropriate one for the situation.

 Software engineers on the other hand are generally not so good at reuse.
 Software engineering is still in a “craftsmanship” phase that leads more naturally to rewrite rather than reuse.

 The problem is that software is a soft and malleable product that can be moulded into whatever exact shape suits.
 The question then arises as to whether this perceived advantage of the “softness of software” is really a liability?